Our Team Members

 Since her return to SA, Dr Pierce worked at Tara the H. Moross Centre, a specialist state psychiatric hospital in Sandton, where she was the consultant psychiatrist in charge of the busy adult outpatient department.
 She was also a joint appointee with the University of the Witwatersrand and was closely involved in the teaching and examining of medical students and psychiatric registrars as they rotated through their training in psychiatry.

-In October 2013, Dr Pierce moved to running her own mental health centre, the Bona Dea Centre, together with her colleagues: Justine Loewenthal, a Registered Counsellor and EEG Technician and Trix O' Callaghan, a Counselling Psychologist and Imago Relationship Therapist.
-This centre is based at 17 Moray Drive in Bryanston, Sandton.
+In October 2013, Dr Pierce moved to running her own mental health centre, the Bona Dea Centre, together with her colleague, Justine Loewenthal, a Registered Counsellor and EEG Technician.
+This centre is based at 54 Kingfisher rd, Fourways.

 You should consider seeing a psychiatrist if:

-• You have been diagnosed with Schizophrenia, Bipolar Mood Disorder or Recurrent Depressive Disorder.
-Such mental illnesses absolutely require psychiatric medication and cannot be adequately helped by therapy alone;
+- You have been diagnosed with a chronic mental health illness such as bipolar mood disorder or recurrent depressive disorder.
+Such mental illnesses absolutely require psychiatric medication and cannot be adequately helped by therapy alone